anikom15/scanline-classic/doc/theory/ntsc.md

 - ITU-R Recommendation BT.601: Studio Encoding Parameters of Digital Television for Standard 4:3 and Wide-Screen 16:9 Aspect Ratios
 - Poynton, Charles.
 "YUV and Luminance Considered Harmful."
 In *Digital Video and HD*, 2012.
 - Benson, K. Blair, and Jerry Whitaker. *Television Engineering Handbook*, McGraw-Hill, 1992.

----

-*This document provides theoretical background for NTSC composite simulation in Scanline Classic.
-For tuning guidance, see `doc/performance/composite.md`, `composite-demod.md`, `rf-ntsc.md`, and `svideo.md`.*